cca/koha_patron_import/readme.md

 1. Download the latest report of prox numbers from TouchNet

-1. Run `pipenv run ./patch_prox_num.py new_prox_report.csv data.json old_prox_report.csv | tee -a prox_update.log` where data.json is one of the (employee or student) Workday data exports.
-The old prox report is optional but greatly speeds up the process (because we don't have to check the Koha API for every card number).
+1. Run `pipenv run ./patch_prox_num.py prox_report.csv data.json | tee -a prox_update.log` where data.json is one of the (employee or student) Workday data exports.

 1. The script prints status messages, a summary of what was updated and possible problems, and creates a JSON file of patrons who are missing from Koha (which could then be used in the step below).